 The best "bad novel writing advice" articles culled from Novel Writing on Edge.
 The point isn't to axe grind, it's to warn writers of all the terrible advice floating around the novel writing universe.
 From conferences to writer groups, the acid rain never stops falling.
 By posting these articles, we dearly hope we can save a few misdirected souls.
 Michael Neff, director of Algonkian Writer Conferences is the primary author, with an assist from Chris Stewart.
 Beware brutal reviewers!

-A forum for NY Pitch and Algonkian Event attendees posting assignments related to their novel or nonfiction.
+For NY Pitch and Algonkian Event attendees posting assignments related to their novel or nonfiction.
 Assignments include conflict levels, antagonist and protagonist sketches, plot lines, setting, and story premise.
 Publishers and agents use this forum to obtain information before and after the conference event, therefore, writers should focus on responses and edit as necessary.
 Included are NY conference reviews, narrative critique sub-forums, and a Development Sitemap.

 Algonkian events nurture intimate, carefully managed environments conducive to practicing the skills and learning the knowledge necessary to approach the development and writing of a competitive commercial or literary novel.
 We believe you were not born to be a good or great author, but that you stand on the shoulders of great authors gone before and only by hard work will you succeed.
 Below are links to subject topics concerning Algonkian.
 Feel free to contact us with any questions or observations.

 A forum for posting and commenting on the many (and often ridiculous) novel writing advice videos found on Youtube.
 Feel free to let it rip, but be respectful.
 Nothing derogatory concerning the speakers.
 The mission here is to expose and question bad novel writing advice that does not bear up under scrutiny.
-Members of the Algonkian Critics Film Board (ACFB) include Kara Bosshardt, Gardner Browning, Joseph Hall, Elise Kipness, Michael Neff, and Audrey Woods.
+Members of the Algonkian Critics Film Board (ACFB) include Kara Bosshardt, Richard Hacker, Joseph Hall, Elise Kipness, Michael Neff, and Audrey Woods.